I love books that start conversations.

 To save them, Allina must join forces with an unlikely ally—Karl von Strassberg, an SS officer who works covertly for the resistance.
 United in purpose, Karl and Allina assume double lives, operating right under Himmler’s nose amid the growing threat of war.

-Learn more about Simple Acts of Grace here.
+Learn more about The Sunflower House here.